Voice actor, narrator, actor, rocker. One of the most consistent solo artists among male seiyuu. Welcome to Showtaro Morikubo’s Seiyuu Digest.

 Morikubo is well known for being a rocker be it for his style or the music he creates.

-From 2008 onward Morikubo’s songs were finally on the charts and although they didn’t rank any higher than #24, courtesy of TRIBALISM 〜sunrise side〜, it helped him to build up his momentum as a musician and to create better and even more amazing songs always staying true to his genre of election, the rock.
+From 2008 onward Morikubo’s songs were finally on the charts and although they didn’t rank any higher than #24, courtesy of TRIBALISM 〜sunrise side〜, it helped him to build up his momentum as a musician and to create better and even more amazing songs always staying true to his favorite music genre, rock.

 So far he has released three albums such as 髄（Zui), 叫〜kyo〜, 凛〜rin〜, two mini-albums TRIBALISM 〜sunrise side〜 and TRIBALISM 〜sunset side〜 and many singles such as Chain Reaction and Phantom Pain just to name a few.